pipeguru/documentation/docs/Swift/triggering_experiments.md

 ### Presenting a Sheet

-To present an experiment in a modal sheet or full-screen cover (e.g., for an onboarding flow), use the `PipeGuruSheet` view modifier.
+To present an experiment in a modal sheet or full-screen cover (e.g., for an onboarding flow), use the `.pipeGuruSheet` view modifier.
 It binds to a boolean state variable to control its presentation.

 This modifier expects the experiment payload to contain a `webviewUrl` which can be configured remotely in the pipeguru dashboard.